pyunity/pyunity/README.md

     /Cube

 Finally, to run the scene, call `scene.Run()`.
-The window that is created is one of FreeGLUT, GLFW or Pygame, in which the precedence is as above.
+The window that is created is one of FreeGLUT, GLFW or Pygame.
+The window is selected on startup (see Windows subheading).

 ### Behaviours
-To create your own pyunity script, create a class that inherits from Behaviour.
+To create your own PyUnity script, create a class that inherits from Behaviour.
 Usually in Unity, you would put the class in its own file, but Python can't do something like that, so put all of your scripts in one file.
 Then, to add a script, just use